ptitSeb/box64/docs/USAGE.md

 Enable/Disable simulation of Strong Memory model
 * 0 : Don't try anything special (Default.)
 * 1 : Enable some Memory Barrier when reading from memory (on some MOV opcode) to simulate Strong Memory Model while trying to limit performance impact (Default when libmonobdwgc-2.0.so is loaded)
-* 2 : Enable some Memory Barrier when reading from memory (on some MOV opcode) to simulate Strong Memory Model
+* 2 : Enable some Memory Barrier when reading from memory (on some MOV opcode) to simulate Strong Memory Model (enabled with dota2 is detected)

 #### BOX64_DYNAREC_X87DOUBLE
 Force the use of Double for x87 emulation